Bhat-Gurunandan/ajeeb-goa/markdown/12-chapter-12.md

 leaders, were almost always in Konkani.

-Another unique campaign came up when the pro-merger camp brought the ‘padukas’ (sacred footwear) of the goddess Bhavani, a beloved Maratha icon, to Goa, in an attempt to polarise voters on religious lines.
+Another unique campaign came up when the pro-merger camp brought the ‘*padukas*’ (sacred footwear) of the goddess Bhavani, a beloved Maratha icon, to Goa, in an attempt to polarise voters on religious lines.
 Shabu Desai, himself a proud Maratha and staunch MGP supporter from Cuncolim, rose up in rebellion against his own party.
-He marched across the length and breadth of Goa with a Sangh Pradesh Jyot (Union Territory Torch), along with an image of Goa’s own beloved deity, Shantadurga Kunkolikarin of Fatorpa.
+He marched across the length and breadth of Goa with a *Sangh Pradesh Jyot* (Union Territory Torch), along with an image of Goa’s own beloved deity, Shantadurga Kunkolikarin of Fatorpa.
 Hundreds of youth joined his march, and devout Goans welcomed the deity, especially in the